RyanAlameddine/FLang/README.md

 type CoreExpr = Expr Name

+type Name = String

+type IsRec = Bool

+--(variable name being bound, expression to which it is bound) type Defn a = (a, Expr a) type CoreDefn = Defn Name

 --case expressions: expression to analyze and list of alternatives --each alternative has tag, bound variables, and expression to the right of the arrow type Alter a = (Int, [a], Expr a) type CoreAlt = Alter Name

 ```

 ## FLang Prelude